Vegas Loop Guide: Price, Map & How to Ride

 Visitors Authority CEO Steve Hill is part of the team that approved the project with the vision of enabling fast and short commutes.

-The tunnels underneath Vegas only have Tesla vehicles that are operated by chauffeurs.
-Although higher speeds are expected, the current Tesla speed in the tunnel is 35 miles per hour, and each vehicle only carries three passengers.
-Book your ticket today to get a joyride in the expansive system.
+The tunnels underneath Vegas use Tesla vehicles operated by drivers.
+Book your ticket today to get a ride in the expanding system.

 Las Vegas Tunnel Map: A Wide Las Vegas Shuttle Project